2701749708-wq/AHE-GrabCut-Fish-Morphology/README.md

 # Enhanced Underwater Fish Morphology Quantification via AHE-GrabCut Fusion and Binocular Stereo Vision

-This is the official implementation for the manuscript submitted to **The Visual Computer**.
+This is the official implementation for the manuscript submitted to **Multimedia Systems**.

 > Important Notice
-> This code is directly associated with the manuscript submitted to *The Visual Computer*.
+> This code is directly associated with the manuscript submitted to *Multimedia Systemsr*.
 If you use this code or dataset in your research, please cite our corresponding paper.

 ---